Mjolnir42/tom/README.md

 The database setup is described in `docs/pgsql.schema/README.md`

-### SERVICE SETUP
+### METADATA SERVICE SETUP

-Use `docs/tomd/configuration/tomd.conf` as sample service configuration.
+Use `docs/tomd/configuration/tomd.conf.example` as sample service configuration.
 Start the service using `tomd -c tomd.conf`.

+More details in `docs/tom/README.md`.

 ### CLI SETUP

 Use `docs/tom/configuration/tom.conf.example` as sample CLI configuration.
 Create a `~/.tom/tom.conf` from it.

+More details in `docs/tom/README.md`.

+### DATA DAEMON SETUP

+Use `docs/slamdd/configuration/slam.conf.example` as sample data daemon configuration.

+More details in `docs/slamdd/README.md`.

 #### ENABLE zsh AUTOCOMPLETION